 The non-underlying restructuring charges primarily relate to organizational alignments.
 These changes aim to eliminate overlapping organizations or duplicated processes, taking into account the right match of employee profiles with the new organizational requirements.
-These one-time expenses, as a result of the series of decisions, provide Bud APAC with a lower cost base in addition to a stronger focus on Bud APAC's core activities, quicker decision-making and improvements to efficiency, service and quality.
+These one-time expenses, as a result of the series of decisions, provide the Group with a lower cost base in addition to a stronger focus on the Group's core activities, quicker decision-making and improvements to efficiency, service and quality.

-Please refer to the table in Note 7 of the consolidated financial statements of this annual report for the components of non-underlying items and their overall impact on our profit from operations in FY22 and FY21.
+Please refer to the table in Note 7 of the consolidated financial statements of this annual report of the components of non-underlying items and their overall impact on our profit from operations in FY23 and FY22.